-- (a) Students eligible for the exemption exam based on the placement exam: those achieving a grade of 75 or higher (Law students 85) are exempt from Hebrew studies.
-Students with grades lower than 75 (Law students lower than 85) will study one semester in level "vav" during their first year (preferably in the first semester).
-At the end of the course they will take the exemption exam. - (b) Students whose grade in the placement exam did not entitle them to take the exemption exam will be placed in one of six courses (from "aleph" to "vav"; "aleph" being the lowest level).
-Level "dalet" is the minimum requirement for admission to most teaching programs at the University. - (c) Passing grades: from level "dalet" to "heh" 65 in the proficiency exam; from "heh" to "vav" 70 in the proficiency exam; and from "vav" to being exempt from Hebrew studies 75 (Law students 85). (d) Missing out a level:
+(a) Students eligible for the exemption exam based on the placement exam: those achieving a grade of 75 or higher (Law students - 85) are exempt from Hebrew studies.
+Students with grades lower than 75 (Law students - lower than 85) will study one semester in level "vav" during their first year (preferably in the first semester).
+At the end of the course they will take the exemption exam.

+(b) Students whose grade in the placement exam did not entitle them to take the exemption exam will be placed in one of six courses (from "aleph" to "vav"; "aleph" being the lowest level).
+Level "dalet" is the minimum requirement for admission to most teaching programs at the University.

+(c) Passing grades: from level "dalet" to "heh" - 65 in the proficiency exam; from "heh" to "vav" - 70 in the proficiency exam; and from "vav" to being exempt from Hebrew studies - 75 (Law students - 85). (d) In order to take the test for missing out a level in Hebrew and pass to (or be exempted from) the next level students must fulfill one of the following conditions: